Posts by Gretchen Schultek Bridgers

 Read Full Post338: To Celebrate or Not to Celebrate

-Have you ever wondered if something should be celebrated or not?
+Have you ever wondered if something in our schools should be celebrated more, less or not at all?
 Join in as Gretchen speaks about the importance of celebrations based on personal tangible performance, and tells personal stories from her own experiences.
-Quotables “We have to take that [best performance] into consideration and not just have a generic bar that everyone has to…
+Quotables “We have to take that [best performance] into consideration and not just have…

 Listen to EpisodeThe Art of Teaching Adults (not Kids)